 The knob controls the ornaments and tales with a percentage random factor.
 You can also turn each one on and off, as well as choose how likely it is for each one to occur.
 This makes for a pretty neat, natural sound when you are just jamming along.
 If you encounter a passage you really liked you can also record that sequence of ornaments and tales, and also save it for later, with the little set of buttons below the wheel after pressing the “advanced button”.

-Another feature I want to highlight is, the ability to set start and end point in the phrases patch, directly in the sound wave window.
-The phrases can also be played in revers and bounce mode.
-This is especially fun for sound design purposes, and can yield very rich and also very bizarre results.
+Another feature I want to highlight is, the ability to set start and endpoint in the phrases patch, directly in the sound wave window.
+The phrases can also be played in reverse and bounce mode.
+This is especially fun for sound design purposes and can yield very rich and also very bizarre results.

-Impact Soundworks provides us with even more sound shaping tools.
+Impact Soundworks provides us with even more sound-shaping tools.
 They have included a full effects section as well as a set of filters and envelopes to further shape or mangle the sound of the bamboo flute.
-So in the regard, all bases are definitively covered.
+So in this regard, all bases are definitively covered.

 Let’s also have a quick look at the new TACT system, Impact Soundworks came up with.